AFTER JOSEPH MALLORD WILLIAM TURNER

 Annetta Milling (1931-2014); thence by descent to the present owner

-As with the previous lot, the present work is a fine copy after a Turner watercolour which is now housed in the Ashmolean Museum, Oxford.
-Turner’s work dates to circa 1826-30 and was engraved in 1832, along with twenty-one other views of the River Loire, for Charles Heath’s publication: Turner’s Annual Tour: ‘Wanderings by the Loire.’1
+This work is a fine copy after Turner's watercolour of the same time, which is now in the Ashmolean Museum, Oxford.
+That work dates to circa 1826-30 and was engraved in 1832, alongside twenty-one other views of the River Loire, for Charles Heath’s publication: Turner’s Annual Tour: ‘Wanderings by the Loire.’1

 Although it is not possible to be certain who painted the present work, the artist may well have been a pupil of John Ruskin.
 Ruskin owned Turner’s watercolour between 1858 and 1861, before he presented it to the Ashmolean.
 Artist’s working in under Ruskin’s influence included, amongst others: Isabella Jay, Dawtrey Drewitt May Alcott, Kathleen Olander and William Ward.
 For information on Annetta Milling, please see lot 38.